GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 In this section, you configure and deploy your Fluent Bit DaemonSet.

-Because you turned on system-only logging, a GKE-managed Fluentd DaemonSet is deployed that is responsible for system logging.
-The Kubernetes manifests for Fluent Bit that you deploy in this procedure are versions of the ones available from the Fluent Bit site for
-[logging using Cloud Logging](https://docs.fluentbit.io/manual/installation/kubernetes/) and
+The Kubernetes manifests for Fluent Bit that you deploy in this procedure are versions of the ones available from the Fluent Bit site for [logging using Cloud Logging](https://docs.fluentbit.io/manual/installation/kubernetes/) and
 [watching changes to Docker log files](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

 ### Prepare and deploy the FluentBit ConfigMap and Daemonset